Trusted by leading marine contractors worldwide

 Effortless Access to Worldwide Metocean Data

-Gain real-time insights into global metocean conditions, including wind, waves, and currents, from open, private, third-party, and customizable data sources.
+Get historical data insights into global metocean conditions, including wind, waves, and currents, from open, private, third-party, and customizable data sources.
 Integrate your own datasets to tailor analytics for marine operations, all within a single, streamlined platform.

 Metocean Dataset Overview